awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 By default, *greengrass\-root* is the `/greengrass` directory\.
 If a [write directory](gg-core.md#write-directory) is configured, then the logs are under that directory\.

 Be aware of the following considerations when using file system logs:
-+ Reading AWS Greengrass logs on the file system requires root privileges\.
++ Reading AWS IoT Greengrass logs on the file system requires root privileges\.
-+ AWS Greengrass supports size\-based rotation and automatic cleanup when the amount of log data is close to the configured limit\.
++ AWS IoT Greengrass supports size\-based rotation and automatic cleanup when the amount of log data is close to the configured limit\.
 + The `crash.log` file is available in file system logs only\.
 This log isn't written to CloudWatch Logs\.
 + Disk usage limitations apply\.
 For more information, see [Logging Limitations](#gg-log-limits)\.

 **Note**
-Logs for AWS Greengrass Core Software v1\.0\.0 are stored under the *greengrass\-root*/var/log directory\.
+Logs for AWS IoT Greengrass Core Software v1\.0\.0 are stored under the *greengrass\-root*/var/log directory\.

 ## Default Logging Configuration<a name="config-logs-default"></a>

-If logging settings aren't explicitly configured, AWS Greengrass uses the following default logging configuration after the first group deployment\.
+If logging settings aren't explicitly configured, AWS IoT Greengrass uses the following default logging configuration after the first group deployment\.

-AWS Greengrass System Components
+AWS IoT Greengrass System Components
 + Type \- `FileSystem`
 + Component \- `GreengrassSystem`
 + Level \- `INFO`